lazysjb/LinkedIn/README.md

-# Analyzing Cultural Fit with Linkedin Data
+# Inferring Cultural Fit in Organizations from Language (LinkedIn Data)